What is a VMCA?

 Polzeath Voluntary Marine Conservation Area:

-In the centre of Polzeath, nestled between the shops and the pitch and putt on the lane up to Martin Taylor’s campsite, is the treasure trove which is Polzeath Marine Centre.
-Full of exciting finds, information boards, games, activities and leaflets to take away, there is something for everyone so please pop in and say hello.
+In the centre of Polzeath, up the lane by Waterside towards Martin Taylor’s Valley campsite, is the treasure trove which is Polzeath Marine Centre.
+Full of exciting finds, information boards, activities and leaflets to take away, there is something for everyone so please pop in and say hello.

 Our aims as a VMCA:

-We are attempting to meet these aims via: the wide range of events we run; the beach cleans and associated data recorded from these; nurdle hunts; POLPIP surveys; school trips and the marine centre itself.
+We are attempting to meet these aims via the wide range of events we run, the beach cleans, marine surveys and associated data recorded from these, school safaris and the Marine Centre itself.

 Links to other VMCAs in Cornwall: